President of Moody Bible Institute

 New Life Community Church began with his desire to start “movement churches” that are intended to spread through cities like Chicago and reach unchurched residents.
 The nondenominational multi-location church helps regular people rediscover Jesus and works at changing the neighborhoods where they are situated.
 Each location has its own pastoral leadership and live teaching.
 New Life pastors work together to present the same sermon text in a way that addresses the unique needs of each congregation.

 When Moody approached him about the possibility of leadership at Moody Bible Institute, Dr. Jobe wasn’t looking for a change.
 He was in a compelling church with great vision and people coming to Christ.
 Yet his love for Moody gave him pause.
 He was a frequent visitor to Moody’s campus, often seen praying with and mentoring Moody students.
-He is the author of Unstuck: Out of Your Cave and Into Your Call (Moody Publishers) and the host of Straight Talk, a program heard on Moody Radio.
+He is the author of Unstuck: Out of Your Cave and Into Your Call (Moody Publishers) and the host of Bold Steps, a weekday program heard across Moody Radio’s nation-wide network of stations.

 As he and Dee prayed about the possibility, he felt God capturing his heart with a vision for the future of Moody’s education and media ministries.
 “I know that this ministry in the heart of Chicago has the power and ability and potential to impact not only Chicago but the world in some incredible ways.”